sreejitaduttaa/fastn-interactive-rating-component/README.md

 ![Design preview for the FAQ accordion card coding challenge](./assets/design/desktop-preview.jpg)

+## Information about the project

+It is an Interactive Rating Component.

+*Preview of the component provided has been replicated!*

+**Features**

+- View the optimal layout for the component depending on your device's screen size
+- See hover states for all interactive elements on the page
+- Texts in the component can be modified by the user according to their need

 ## Welcome! 👋

 Thanks for checking out this fastn coding challenge.